-The District has budgeted funds for maintenance and capital improvements for the Center, but grant and other funds will be gathered from other sources as required to make these improvements for the sustainability of the Center moving forward.
+The AHSWD during this planning process had to make hard decisions and we consider our leased-out Sutton Road Recycling Center to be our major facility right now.
+The District has budgeted funds for maintenance and capital improvements for the Sutton Road Recycling Center, but grants and other funds will be gathered from other sources as required to make these improvements for the sustainability of the Center moving forward.

-Also, there have been discussions of building a large regional Center for Hard to Recycle Materials at the site of the Recycling Center.
+Also, there have been discussions of getting a Recycling Center in Athens County and also building a large regional Center for Hard to Recycle Materials at the site of the Recycling Center.
 This would serve all of southeastern Ohio and would allow all of the solid waste district, commercial, governments as well as residents to be able to come together to get the qualities that a recycler would want to handle and also create additional recycling jobs.